Tē Taea, Ka Kore Anō | Understanding FASD

 How is FASD diagnosed?

-A multi-disciplinary diagnostic team is required to make an FASD diagnosis which includes medical and neuropsychological assessment.
-Four categories are assessed according to a carefully prescribed criteria – growth deficiencies, gestational alcohol exposure, facial characteristics consistent with Fetal Alcohol Syndrome, and psychological domains.
+Four categories are assessed according to a carefully prescribed criteria – growth deficiencies, gestational alcohol exposure, facial characteristics (less than 10% of those with FASD present with these), and psychological domains.

 For more information about diagnosis in Aotearoa NZ, click here